Brockway Motor Company: History

+Post-World War II Brockway produced single and dual axle tractors and heavy duty triaxle dump trucks.
+The company was purchased by Mack Trucks Inc. in August 1956 and remained a division of Mack until its closing in June 1977.
+Mack cited "union troubles" for the closure.

+Engines

 Brockway commercial trucks primarily used Cummins engines, though many were powered by Detroit Diesels.
-Some Brockway trucks were equipped with inline six engines fitted with Rochester 2G (DualJet) carburetors.
+Some Brockway trucks were equipped with gasoline Hercules inline-six engines fitted with Rochester 2G (DualJet) carburetors.

+Legacy

+In the making of the 1978 film Convoy, the loaded trailer of a white 1972 Brockway 361 tractor toppled when the convoy made a sharp turn at an intersection, also toppling the tractor.
+The unplanned scene was then included in the movie.
+The Brockway laying on its side due to adverse circumstances, being kicked in frustration by driver "Widow Woman", and then abandoned in a hurry while the movie hero "Rubber Duck" carried on in his Mack RS700, inadvertently illustrated the recent demise of the Brockway line.

 There is a Brockway Truck show in Cortland each year with many events occurring at the official Brockway Museum located in Homer, NY at the Central New York Living History Center.

 The hood ornament used by Brockway was a husky dog with pulling harness, thus giving Cortland the nickname of "Huskie Town USA".

 A documentary about the trucks and the Brockway company is available from Wiffle Ball Productions in Cortland, New York.